mnadel/pm5/README.md

 And with that, PM5 Book will have everything it needs to update Logbook on your behalf!

-Note that the refresh token is valid for a year, so you'll eventually need to run through the above auth flow again.
+Note that the refresh token is valid for a year, so you might eventually need to run through the above auth flow again at some point.